 SC: You know a lot of Descartes scholars, and they know you too.
 How diverse are the views among you all?
 Do you duke it out at conferences, or do you all agree?

-Conference and colloquium presentations can get quite rowdy.
+Conference and colloquium presentations can get rowdy.
 I’ve not seen any punches thrown, but I’ve seen red faces and have heard high-pitched and robust rebukes.
 There’s an apocryphal story told to grad students, that the aim of a philosophy talk, at least from the audience’s point of view, is to get the speaker to take it all back.
 My own experience is that there is some truth to this.
-That said, in the end, the community of early modern scholars is professional and very serious.
-If the general reader ever gets a chance to attend such a talk, he or she should do it.
+That said, the community of early modern scholars is professional and very serious.
+If the general reader ever has time to attend such a talk, he or she should do it.

 The entity that arises in this third level organization, connected with the ability to think or to reason, is the mind—Aristotle refers to it as nous.
 The mind is an emergent entity (or activation of some latent capacity).
 Notice that the mind is not identical with the psyche.
 The psyche, or the soul as it is called in English, is not the mind.
 (The Latinists translated the Greek psyche as anima, from which we get words such as animal and animation).

-Descartes drew a distinction between the body and the mind.
+Descartes distinguished the body and the mind.
 He held that the two can (and do) exist independently of one another.
 So, the mind doesn’t really depend on the body after all.
 You can see where that differs from what Aristotle had said.
 But Descartes also parts ways with the Greek philosopher by identifying the mind with the soul: they were one and the same thing.
 So, if the soul is no longer in the account of life, what is Descartes’s account?
 Descartes accounts for “life” in terms of mechanics.
 “Living” bodies are just complex machines.
 Remember the story of the crazy robot girl Francine?
-No doubt that sort of story is derived from Descartes’s claim that in principle there is no difference between the working body of an animal and that of an automaton.
+It derives no doubt from Descartes’s claim that in principle there is no difference between the working body of an animal and that of an automaton.
 Both are simply fancier versions of clocks.